Guillermo Ochoa: Return to América

 On 5 August 2019, Ochoa returned to Club América on a three-and-a-half-year deal.
-Though details of the transfer were undisclosed, it was reported that Ochoa will be the highest-paid Mexican player in the Liga MX, earning US$4.4 million annually.
+Though details of the transfer were undisclosed, it was reported that Ochoa would be the highest-paid Mexican player in the Liga MX, earning US$4.4 million annually.
 He chose the number 6 jersey, as the numbers 1, 8, and 13 – numbers he has previously worn throughout his career – had already been registered.
 On 24 August, he played his first match for América since 2011 against Tigres UANL, which ended in a 1–1 draw.
 The team went on to reach the Apertura championship finals and faced Monterrey, with Ochoa playing in both legs and managing to save Stefan Medina's penalty kick in the subsequent shootout, though it was not enough to prevent Monterrey from winning 4–2 on penalty kicks, following a 3–3 draw on aggregate.

 Prior to the start of the 2020–21 season, Ochoa switched his jersey number.
 On 29 August 2020, he wore the captain's armband for the first time since returning to Club América in their 2–1 victory over Atlético San Luis.

 Following a 1–0 win against Querétaro on 24 August 2022, Ochoa became the goalkeeper with the most clean sheets in Club América's 105-year history, breaking the previous record of 110 held by Adrián Chávez.